opendevshop/devshop/README.md

 DevShop uses many additional contributed modules that Aegir core does not.

-@TODO: Create a page listing all contributed modules.

 # Aegir Cooperative Founding Member

 OpenDevShop Inc is a founding member of the Aegir Cooperative.
 Lead DevShop developer Jon Pugh is a core Aegir maintainer.